SENSEIXENUS2/SENSEIXENUS2.github.io/posts/ctf/Braekerctf/Braekerctf.md

             # Execute binary if it exists and is executable
             out = os.popen(command).read()
             return jsonify({'message': 'Command output: ' + str(out)}), 200
+- This code changes directory to a directory named executables

+       # Make sure we can only execute binaries in the executables directory
+         os.chdir('./executables/')

 ### Security checks
 - But the code filters some characters from the user input e.git raises an alert `Hacking attempt detected` if the user input contains '..' or '/'.
 It also raises a `command too short` error if the user input is lesser than 5 .